cofoundry-cms/Cofoundry.Docs/src/Content Management/Page Templates.md

-﻿Cofoundry has content management features that let you create and manage your website pages dynamically using templates.
+Cofoundry has content management features that let you create and manage your website pages dynamically using templates.
 Multiple pages can be created from a single template, and each template can have multiple regions of modular content that makes content editing flexible yet manageable.

 ## Page Templates Files